Bonds of Friendship

 Installed 1980

-Two large, interlocked bronze rings on a granite slab.
-In the background is a city street with several buses.
+A sculpture of 2 large, interlocked bronze rings on a granite slab.
+In the background is a city street.

 Interlocking bronze ring sculptures in both Portsmouth and Sydney commemorate the First Fleet.